johnwcowan/r7rs-work/FilesAdvancedCowan.md

 ## Implementation

-All procedures can be implemented on top of the R6RS with the exceptions of `pipe`, `select-ports`, and `select-port-channels`, which are implemented in Scsh.
+All the procedures of this SRFI can be implemented on top of the R6RS with the exceptions of `pipe`, `select-ports`, and `select-port-channels`, which are implemented in dcsh.
+There is no portable way to express the `append` key in R6RS, unfortunately; however, at least Chez, IronScheme, and Sagittarius
+(but apparently not Guile, Larceny, Mosh, Vicare, or Ypsilon) support it through a non-standard flag `append` that can be passed to `file-options`.